FraLaz1971/sumean/README.md

 ## Troubleshooting

-In the simpler case, we're supposing that the gcc compiler executable can be called with the following instruction: `gcc.sumean.c -o sumean` , which implies that somewhere in the list of the PATH environment variable is included a path to a folder containing the gcc executable file or a link to it.
+In the simpler case, we're supposing that the gcc compiler executable can be called with the following instruction: `gcc sumean.c -o sumean` , which implies that somewhere in the list of the PATH environment variable is included a path to a folder containing the gcc executable file or a link to it.
 In the simpler case in \*nix like OSs it is called